-The popcorn plant likes heat and light, so its best to place your containers in direct sun.
+The popcorn plant likes heat and light, so it's best to place your plants in direct sun.
 If the plant is getting too hot and dry, its leaves may close up during the day.
 They also tend to close up at night to conserve moisture.

-This plant likes very fertile, rich and well-drained soils.
-Potting mix with some sandy loam is a good combination.
-Potting mix alone may drain too quickly and leave this moisture-loving plant to dry out too quickly.
+This plant likes very fertile, rich, and well-drained soils.
+When grown in pots, potting mix with some sandy loam is a good combination.
+Potting mix alone may drain quickly and leave this moisture-loving plant too dry.

 Temperature and Humidity

-After daily temperatures fall below 80 degrees, the flowering and growth of your popcorn plants will slow down somewhat.
+After daily temperatures fall below 80 degrees Fahrenheit, the flowering and growth of your popcorn plants will slow down somewhat.
 This plant adores high humidity levels.

 Popcorn plants respond well to fertilizer throughout the growing season.
 Fertilize in late spring and again once or twice in middle and/or late summer with a fertilizer designed specifically for tropical plants.
 For the amount to use, follow the product label instructions.

 Propagating Popcorn Plants